TRUFFLE 2 – when is the best time to deliver babies experiencing problems in late pregnancy?

 The health of the babies will be recorded at birth, and their development will be checked when they are two years’ old using a questionnaire.
 This will make it possible to compare the immediate and longer-term impacts for the baby of either being delivered earlier or later.

-Sands is a co-applicant for funding and has been involved in reviewing the study design and information.
+Sands is a co-applicant on the research study and has been involved in reviewing the study design and information.
 Sands will continue to be involved in the research and will help share the results of the study to the public.

 What do we expect from the study?